CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Organogenesis Investors of a Lead Plaintiff Deadline of February 8, 2022

-The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased ORGO between March 17, 2021 and October 11, 2021
+The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased between March 17, 2021 and October 11, 2021.

 If you suffered a loss on your investment in Organogenesis, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.